dallenbaldwin/WeNeedToEat/README.md

 -  [x] Netlify isn't properly configured to deal with my external .js files
 -  [x] Meals without tags have a leading comma
 -  [x] That leading comma creates an empty tag in the edit modal
+-  [ ] tags should not be case-sensitive when searching

 ## Enhancements